Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  711             break;
  712         }
 ```
-Before the rename stage actually process the instruction to rename its registers,
+Before the rename its registers,
-it first checks whether the current physical address is available
+it first checks
+whether the current physical resources are available
-to be utilized as execution.
-For that purpose it invokes canRename function
-provided by the UnifiedRenameMap.

 ```cpp
     /**